 Laupoh and me with the Queen’s Head.
 Queen’s Head is one of the most popular rock formation in Yehliu Geopark (野柳地質公園).
 Be sure to stand on the drawn standing mark on the wooden bridge to have the best angle of photo with the Queen’s Head.

 Oh, actually this Queen’s Head is a replica as the original one has wore down due to long time weathering and erosion.
-A very high tech replication method is used to recreate the real life size 3D replica of the Queen’s Head.
+In other words, a very high tech replication method is used to recreate the real life size 3D replica of the Queen’s Head.
 Such effort is spent because the Queen’s Head is the symbol of Yeh Liu.

-Those rocks formation on the top side of this photos looks like cup cakes to me, but I think they are called Candle Rock here at Yeh Liu Geopark.
+Those rocks formation on the top side of this photos looks like cup cakes to me because of the icing on the top.
+However, I think they are called Candle Rock here at Yeh Liu Geopark.
 The rocks at the bottom park looks like Bentong Ginger but I think they are not documented.

-After admiring the rocks formation at Yehliu Geopark (野柳地質公園), we walked to this market opposite the exit.
-We feel a bit hungry after walking around and decided to look for some food.
+After admiring the rocks formation at Yehliu Geopark (野柳地質公園), we walked to this market opposite the exit because we feel a bit hungry after walking around and decided to look for some food.

 We bought some grilled squid as snack to be eaten in the bus.
-We didn’t want to eat too full and want to leave some space in stomach.
+We didn’t want to eat too full because we want to leave some space in stomach for more yummy Taiwan food.
 Who knows what are other delicious snacks we might encounter in the next destination?
-Taiwan has a lot of food stalls selling many delicious snacks such as hot dogs and corns.
+Taiwan has a lot of food stalls selling many delicious snacks such as hot dogs and corns, for instance.

 Another type of squid snacks here at the Yeh Liu Geopark’s market.
-You can also buy some dried sea product here.
+Besides snacks, you can also buy some dried sea product here for cooking.

-Is it worth the time and energy to visit Yehliu Geopark?
-Yes for me as it is not something you can see and experience in other places.
+Yehliu Geopark is definitely worth the time and energy to visit because it is not something you can see and experience in other places.
 That’s all for now for our Taiwan trip posts.
-Stay tuned for more blog posts from Taiwan.
+Stay tuned, because more blog posts from Taiwan are coming soon.

 No. 167-1, Gangdong Road,